Skip to Content

 Asbestos Lawsuits, Settlements & Other Compensation

 Individuals who develop an illness from exposure to asbestos sheets may seek compensation.
-An asbestos attorney may help individuals determine which legal options they should pursue.
+An asbestos attorney can help individuals determine which legal options they should pursue.

-Asbestos victims may seek compensation by filing an asbestos claim or lawsuit.
+Asbestos victims may seek compensation by filing lawsuits and asbestos claims.
 As part of bankruptcy proceedings, some companies have also established asbestos trust funds.
-Trust funds ensure current and future asbestos victims receive compensation.
+Companies design these trusts to compensate current and future asbestos victims.

 For example, Celotex Corporation and National Gypsum Company once manufactured asbestos sheets.
 Both companies have established trust funds.